What Is an Orthopedic Surgeon?

 Our standard release of information includes the following:

 - Therapist’s dictated notes

 - Copy of X-ray(s)

-What Insurance Companies do the Indiana Hand to Shoulder Center Accept?
+Which Insurance Does the Indiana Hand to Shoulder Center Accept?

 We accept most insurance plans.
 For specific questions regarding your insurance, please call (317) 875-9105 or (800) 888-HAND.